Best Camping Coffee Maker: Our Top 9 Picks

 Seeing as cooking up a pot of French press is so straightforward, it’s the ideal brewing method for camping or backpacking.
 However, your traditional Bodum French press isn’t going to last long in transit because of its glass beaker.

 Enter the Fellow Clara, which is about as rugged as a French press can get.
 Not only does this thing look super classy, it’s made from durable stainless steel.
-Heck, it even features vacuum-insulated walls, so it’ll keep your delicious coffee nice and hot.
+Heck, it even features double walled construction, so it’ll keep your delicious coffee nice and hot.

-Other features setting the Clara apart from your garden variety French presses include an enhanced filtration mesh for a cleaner cup of joe and an all-directional pour lid.
-You’ll have to pay, though; the Fellow French press currently costs a whopping $97.00.
+Other features setting the Clara apart from other French presses include an enhanced filtration mesh for a cleaner cup of joe and an all-directional pour lid.
+You’ll have to pay, though; the Fellow French press currently costs a whopping $99.00.

 Perhaps one of the Fellow Clara’s best features for camping is the presence of ratio aid lines on the inside of the press.
 While I’d always weigh out my coffee beans at home, those markers will come in mighty handy at the campsite, and you won’t have to bring your coffee scale with you!